Peak everything is bullshit – how about peak idiots

 People found the rapid rise of technology just as threatening as we do today, but absolute levels of technological acceptance were different.
 When today a smartphone has lost its magic to even the most ardent technophobes, the introduction of a power loom was a deadly threat to manufacturers of the just dawning 19th century.

-This also coincides with the emergence of the Luddite movement, a grouping of English artisans that worried that their lifestyles would be endangered by the rise of those still primitive machines.
+This also coincides with the emergence of the Luddite movement, a grouping of English artisans who worried that their lifestyles would be endangered by the rise of those still primitive machines.

-Those machines had nothing terminator like so eventually society that depended more and more on them, absorbed them mentally and now they are so ingrained in our lifestyle, we could not imagine life without those amenities anymore.
+Those machines had nothing terminator-like so eventually society that depended more and more on them, absorbed them mentally, and now they are so ingrained in our lifestyle, that we could not imagine life without those amenities anymore.

 Fast forward to 1972 when the Club of Rome issued its report “Limits to growth” and again the world was on the brink of despair as everything was about to run out.
 My personal favorite from this time is the famous wager between Paul Ehrlich from the Club of Rome and the Princeton economist Julian Lincoln Simon.

-Ehrlich and Simon agreed that they would watch the performance of a given number of commodities over a certain timespan.
-The period of observance was chosen to be rather long in order to rule out isolated incidents and establish clear and undisputed trends.
+Ehrlich and Simon agreed that they would watch the performance of a given number of commodities over a certain period.
+The period of observance was chosen to be rather long to rule out isolated incidents and establish clear and undisputed trends.
 Ehrlich would have won the wager if the relative price level went up and Simon won if they went down.

 Simon won the first wager and every successive one on that as his theory proved correct.
-Every time when there were high prices for some time in any given trade, the market eventually found alternatives that ended the shortage and even produced copious oversupply crushing prices in the end.
+Whenever there were high prices for some time in any given trade, the market eventually found alternatives that ended the shortage and even produced copious oversupply crushing prices in the end.
 Humanity was always better off than before the original scarcity had occurred.

-We are still using huge patches of the earth’s surface in order to produce our food and still more surface area in order to live in endless suburbs producing endless logistics problems when all those people want to move to and fro work.
+We are still using huge patches of the earth’s surface to produce our food and still more surface area to live in endless suburbs producing endless logistics problems when all those people want to move to and from work.

 It will not feel like living in a huge city block anymore but could feel like a village in the sky with copious green spaces, recreation, and air.

 One man’s toxic sludge is another man’s Pot Pourri – that is a line from the Grinch.
-All throughout human history, there were those who took the problem by the horns and transformed it into something profitable to themselves – and eventually to humankind.
+Throughout human history, some took the problem by the horns and transformed it into something profitable to themselves – and eventually to humankind.

 This simple but ultimately super powerful mechanism is at work everywhere.
 That is, we need our problems.
-They are the fuel to fire up our motivational machine so we are able to crank out all this stuff that makes life so much better today.
+They are the fuel to fire up our motivational machine so we can crank out all this stuff that makes life so much better today.

 It is more likely to find geniuses in a million rather than in a thousand.
 However, overpopulation is still being seen as a problem when in fact, humans are our best resource.
 The planet can handle it – if only we would go beyond peak idiots.